d-feng/Scientist/README.md

 This repository includes scripts designed to integrate AI-driven hypothesis generation into biomedical research.
 Below is an introduction to each script:

-### 1️⃣ `cosci.py`
+### 1️⃣ `cosci_public.py`
-**Purpose:** This script demonstrates how to use `langgraph` for hypothesis generation in drug repurposing.
+**Purpose:** This Co-scientist script demonstrates how to use `langgraph` for hypothesis generation in drug repurposing.
 It provides an example of leveraging structured AI reasoning to identify potential new uses for existing drugs.

 **Key Features:**
 ✅ Implements `langgraph` to drive automated hypothesis generation